matvign/batchrenamer/docs/documentation.md

 ## 1.3.5 Bracket remover
-The bracket remover takes a certain bracket type: curly, round or square and removes it from the filename.
+The bracket remover takes a certain bracket type: curly, round or square and removes that bracket group from the filename.
-An optional argument can be specified to remove the nth bracket.
+An optional argument can be specified to remove the nth bracket group.
-Internally, it uses the same function from the regex filter.
+Internally it uses the same function from the regex filter.
 ```
 e.g.
 -bracr square